What Can You Give a Dog for Pain?

 -- Brenda, Mom to Sadie Mae and believer of Canine Support Formula

 While NSAIDS can have adverse effects on your dog’s GI Tract and kidney & liver function, hemp CBD oil has no life-threatening side effects and does not damage these organs.
-CBD has a safety profile that NSAIDS or other joint medications can’t come close to.
+CBD has a safety profile that NSAIDS or other joint pain medications can’t come close to.